-Ranthambore National Park's abandoned fortress, lakes and above all it's 'friendly' tigers have made it one of the most spectacular wildlife reserves in the world.
-The park is especially famous for its tigers and is one of the only remaining place in the country to see these majestic predators in the wild.
-The tigers can sometimes be easily spotted even during the day.
+Ranthambore National Park's abandoned fortress, lakes and above all it's "friendly" tigers have made it one of the most exciting wildlife reserves in the world.
+The park is one of the only remaining places in the country to see tigers in the wild.
+The big cats can sometimes be easily spotted during the day, napping or playing.
 A good time to visit between November and May when sightings are most common.
 The Park which covers an area of nearly 400 square kilometers.
 This Ranthambore detour can be made by road from either Jaipur or Agra or by train from Delhi.
 The park is closed during wet season--June through September.

 Day One: Into the Wild